universal-packages/universal-authentication/README.md

   Options related to phone authentication

   - **`confirmationGracePeriod`** `String` `ex: 2 days`
-    If provided an authenticatable will need to confirm its phone before this time or log in will not work until confirmed (for phone usually you corroborate at sign up so this is not a dynamic commonly used).
+    If provided an authenticatable will need to confirm its phone before this time or log in will not work until confirmed (for phone usually we corroborate at sign up so this is not a dynamic commonly used).
   - **`enableConfirmation`** `Boolean`
     If true all confirmation behavior will take place, like verifying grace period or if an authenticatable needs to be confirmed to continue log-in.
   - **`enableMultiFactor`** `Boolean` `default: true`